Logarithmic distributions prove that intrinsic learning is Hebbian: Results

-What is noticeable about the lognormal distributions gained from the experiments is that each type (gain, spike rate, weights) has fairly consistent CVs or widths of the distribution (Tables~\ref{table3}, \ref{table1}, \ref{table2}).

-For instance, it turns out that the gain distribution has smaller width than the spike rate distribution, and that weight distributions are the widest.

-Numerically, we get data of approximately $1$ for mean spike rate distributions, 0.5--0.7 for gain, 1.5--2 for weights.
-We get approximately:

-It turns out that $\sigma(W) = \sigma(R(I))+\sigma(R(J))$ because of the learning rule.
-It is interesting that a basic Hebbian learning rule applied to lognormal spike rate distributions will produce synaptic weights with lognormal distributions \cite{Koulakov2009}.

-For the model, we regard the simple case of a transmission from a set of neurons onto another set of neurons.
-We have a spike rate distribution $R(I)$, which acts through a weight distribution $W(I\times J)$ onto a gain distribution $G(J)$, where inhibition $H$ is added, and a spike rate output distribution $R(J)$ is produced (Fig.~\ref{hist_mult}).
+We set up a generic neural network model (cf. Section~\ref{sec:2.2}) to explore the mechanisms of generating and maintaining rate, weight and gain distributions.
+The model consists of a source neuron group $I$, a target group $J$, a population of inhibitory neurons $H$, which are connected with $J$, and potentially recurrent excitation in the target group $J$.
+The spike rate distribution $R^I$ acts through a weight distribution $W$ onto a gain distribution $G$, where inhibition $H$ is subtracted, and a spike rate output distribution $R^J$ is produced (Figure~\ref{fig:hist-mult}).

-We estimate the width of the distributions from the model.
-Figure~\ref{IO3_linx}F shows the distribution $R(J)$ (red) in contrast to $I$ (black), when no inhibition is applied.
-The widening is caused by the application of the weight distribution $W$ on $R(I)$.
-In order to match $R(J)$, a suitable Gaussian distribution for the inhibition $H$ is used.
-A Gaussian will dilute the distribution by weakening or eliminating a certain range of higher frequencies in the $EPSC$ distribution.
-The Gaussian effect of inihibition must be small enough to shrink the width of the lognormal distribution, but not make it disappear (Figure~\ref{IO3_linx}F, blue).

-\comment{ To accomodate the possibility that spike rates for inhibitory neurons may be Gaussian distributed, we use a Gaussian for $H$ to match $R(J)$.
-A Gaussian will dilute the distribution.
-The Gaussian effect must be small enough to widen the lognormal distribution, but not make it disappear (Figures). }

-We derive an input EPSC distribution for each $j$, which we compare to the data from \cite{VanRossum2000}.
-The EPSCs to each single neuron show that they are also lognormally distributed.
-However, if the total input to each neuron $j \in J$ is a constant C, the ranking of $J$ neurons remains stable.
-Do we get an approximately constant mean input to each neuron?
-Each behavioral change to C is reflected by $J$ by relative coding (relative to the frequency status of the neurons in $J$).
-(Fig.~\ref{figX}).
-The ranks of the postsynaptic neurons remain constant under spontaneous conditions.

-For a model: how does is output rate relate to input?
-There is the gain filter in between?
-When changes occur at $R(I)$, the output changes would be small.
-Can this model actually detect changes in input?
-Under which conditions?
+In the simplest case, we look at two sets of neurons, the source and the target.
+The source sends excitatory connections to the target, and exhibits variable weights at outgoing synapses.
+The input that a target neuron receives is fed through a linear filter $G$ to produce an output rate $R^J$ according to Eq~(1).
+The distribution for $R^J$ depends on $G$ and $W$ as well as on $R^I$.
+The system is sufficient for calculations on the shape of distributions, as well as the effects of Hebbian and homeostatic plasticity.

+We have explored the dependencies between gain, weight and rate distributions in simulations.
+First, we found that the width of the output spike rate distribution $R^J$ depends heavily on the gain distribution, but only slightly on the input weight distribution (Figure~\ref{fig:res:RGW}).
+It does depend on the overall connectivity $C$, where $\sigma^*_{R^J}$ is wider for lower connectivity, but not very much (Figure~\ref{fig:res:RGW}).